-A bargaining unit member may revise his or her election upon a change in family status in accordance with the terms of the plan.
+A bargaining unit member employed prior to January 1, 2015, may revise his or her election upon a change in family status in accordance with the terms of the plan.
 Bargaining unit employees who waive coverage for which they would otherwise be eligible will still receive the allocated benefit dollars, which they may use to purchase other benefits or to receive the premium value in cash (paid bi-weekly).

-However, the amount of the premium value that may be received in cash by an employee who waives the health insurance coverage shall be fixed, for the term of this Agreement, at \$154.38 bi-weekly for single coverage waived, \$416.81 bi-weekly for family coverage waived, and \$262.43 bi-weekly for a family eligible employee taking single coverage.
-It is agreed that the addition of domestic partner benefits shall be for the sole purpose of providing health insurance coverage for the domestic partner and will in no way affect the status of the employee as it relates to single vs. family status for the purpose of qualifying for a higher payout of dollars when the employee elects to waive any of the health insurance coverage.
+The amount of the premium value that may be received in cash by an employee who waives the health insurance coverage shall be fixed, for the term of this Agreement, at \$154.38 bi-weekly for single coverage waived, \$416.81 bi-weekly for family coverage waived, and \$262.43 bi-weekly for a family eligible employee taking single coverage.

+It is agreed that the addition of College benefits for domestic partners benefits, as described in section P of this Article, will in no way affect the status of the employee as it relates to single vs. family status for the purpose of qualifying for a higher payout of dollars when the employee elects to waive any of the health insurance coverage.

 An employee waiving health insurance coverage must show evidence of health insurance coverage from another source.
 An employee may not decline coverage in the Employee Assistance Program and must select some form of the vision plan.

+Bargaining unit members employed after January 1, 2015, shall not be eligible for the cash waiver described in the previous paragraph.